mcuntz/pyjams/README.rst

        usetex
    * - tee
      - Prints arguments on screen and in file, like Unix/Linux tee utility
+   * - text2plot
+     - Write text on a plot

 Functions and modules per category
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~